Korean Honorifics Explained: 존댓말 vs 반말 and How to Actually Use Them

 Korean honorifics are a built-in speech system that reflects the relationship between the speaker and the listener.
 The two levels every learner needs to know are 존댓말 (jondaemal) — polite, formal speech — and 반말 (banmal) — casual, informal speech.

-This system exists because Korean culture places deep value on social relationships, age, and relational closeness.
-Speaking to someone older than you in 반말 without permission isn't a minor grammatical slip — it's socially disruptive in a way that most learners don't anticipate until they experience the reaction firsthand.
-The National Institute of Korean Language (국립국어원) describes the honorific system as one of the most grammatically integrated expressions of social structure in any East Asian language.
-It isn't layered on top of Korean.
-It's woven into the fabric of how the language works.
+This system exists because Korean culture places deep value on social relationships, age, and relational closeness. it's a real social mistake — and most learners don't realize how it lands until they see the reaction.
+The National Institute of Korean Language (국립국어원) describes it as one of the most deeply built-in social systems in any East Asian language.
+It's not something added on top of Korean.
+It's part of how the language works at every level.

 For English speakers, this is genuinely disorienting at first.
 English has one second-person pronoun: "you."
-Korean has several ways to address someone — 당신, , 그쪽, 선생님 — each carrying different social weight depending on context.
+Korean has several ways to address someone — 당신, 너, 그쪽, 선생님 — each carrying different social weight depending on context.
 The word 당신, for instance, sounds romantic in song lyrics and period dramas but can feel stiff or even confrontational between strangers in modern conversation.
-That gap between drama Korean and real Korean is something I see trip up learners constantly, and it's worth understanding before it catches you off guard.
+That gap between drama Korean and real Korean trips up a lot of learners.
+Worth knowing about before it happens to you.

 존댓말 vs 반말: What Actually Changes?